KxSystems/ml/docs/timeseries/models.md

 -   $\theta_{i}$ is the residual error parameter at time $t-i$

-Stationary timeseries
+### Stationary timeseries

-: A timeseries is _stationary_ if its statistical properties such as mean, variance and autocorrelation do not change over time.
+A timeseries is _stationary_ if its statistical properties such as mean, variance and autocorrelation do not change over time.
 A timeseries with trends or seasonality are not stationary.

-: Differencing can be applied to a non-stationary timeseries in order to make it stationary.
+Differencing can be applied to a non-stationary timeseries in order to make it stationary.
 This involves computing the difference between consecutive observations in the timeseries a number of times.

-: [`stationarity`](misc.md#mltsstationarity) is a function to test if a timeseries or set of timeseries are stationary.
+[`stationarity`](misc.md#mltsstationarity) is a function to test if a timeseries or set of timeseries are stationary.

-Akaike Information Criterion
+### Akaike Information Criterion

-: The Akaike Information Criterion (AIC) is an estimator of in-sample prediction error.
+The Akaike Information Criterion (AIC) is an estimator of in-sample prediction error.
 It is often used as a means of model selection.
 Given a collection of models for a dataset, AIC estimates the quality of each model relative to each of the other models and chooses that which minimizes the AIC score.

-: In cases where the out-of-sample prediction error is expected to differ from in-sample prediction error it is better to use [cross-validation](../xval.md).
+In cases where the out-of-sample prediction error is expected to differ from in-sample prediction error it is better to use [cross-validation](../xval.md).

-: The equation for calculation of the AIC score for a large sample size is given by:
+The equation for calculation of the AIC score for a large sample size is given by:

 $$AIC = 2(k - \hat{L})$$

-: where
+where

 -   `k` is the number of estimated parameters for the model.
 -   $\hat{L}$ is the maximum value of the likelihood function for the model being fitted.

-:fontawesome-solid-hand-point-right:
+:point_right:
 [`.ml.ts.ARIMA.AicParam`](#mltsarimaaicparam)
 <br>
-:fontawesome-solid-hand-point-right:
+:point_right:
 [`.ml.ts.ARIMA.fit`](#mltsarimafit)